Ding Yanyuhang: Return to China

 On October 16, 2021, Ding returned to Shandong for the first time in more than 3 years, and scored 19 points against the Beijing Royal Fighters in 24 minutes of play.
 He later scored 9 3-pointers and 34 points in a 102–90 win against the Nanjing Monkey Kings on October 24.
 However, he only played 20 games for Shandong in the 2021-22 season, before leaving the team in the summer.

 Ding signed with the Shanghai Sharks for the 2022-23 season, where he scored a season-high 18 points against Tianjin on October 19, 2022.
 However, just two days later, he reinjured his knee and was out for most of the season.

 In the summer of 2024, Ding signed with the Nanjing Monkey Kings, but only appeared in 7 games and was used sparingly off the bench.
 He signed with Guangzhou for the 2024-25 season but has not appeared a game.

+In 2025, Ding was retired from professional basketball and became the co-founder of new NBL club "Guizhou Menglong".